etclab/serving/dev/docs/sync-protocol.md

 			- needs the re-encryption key
 			- `map[functionRevision][]{LeaderId string, ReEncryptionKey *pre.ReEncryptionKey}`
 			- to handle re-election: use the previous re-encryption keys if decryption fails
+---
+- If we assume keys in the `etcd` are files then,
+	- watching a key, such as `leaders/<function-revision>/publicParams`, is like reading a file
+	- watching a key prefix, such as `members/<leader-pod-id>/publicKey/*`, is like watching a directory for new files with names `<member-pod-id>`